IBM/iot-device-trend-analysis/README.md

 This code pattern can be extended in several ways:
 * Use for real world IoT device data
 * Create predictive analysis for the data
-* Update plots as device data streams into our database
+* Update plots as device data streams into database

 ## Troubleshooting